directus-labs/awesome-directus/README.md

 # Awesome Directus

-> A curated list of awesome stuff related to Directus
+> A curated list of awesome things related to Directus

 [Directus](https://directus.io/) is a real-time API and App dashboard for managing SQL database content.